FirelyTeam/firely-docs/vonk/configuration/logsettings.rst

 				//Settings for other sinks
 			}

 The Console is notoriously slow at processing log statements, so it is recommended to limit the number of statements for this sink.
 Use the ``restrictedToMinimumLevel`` to do so.
+Also, if you are on Windows, the Powershell command window appears to be faster than the traditional Command Line window.

 Settings for the Console sink: